trust-ethos/ethos-whitepaper/ethos-mechanisms/profile.md

 Ideally other apps may reference elements of the profile contextually, without requiring the user to navigate to the profile page.&#x20;

-### Under the hood

-The profile is stateless but Ethos off-chain infrastructure retains a cache for prompt page loads.

 ### Notes

 Profile is intended as a noun, not a verb.

-&#x20;